a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 ---
 layout: post
-title: Quality, Quantity, Measure
+title: Quality, Quantity, Measure[^1]
 ---

-# Quality, Quantity, Measure[^1]
+**INCOMPLETE ROUGH DRAFT**

-**associated topic tags:** quality, semantic dimensions, semantic spaces, conceptual spaces, Peter Gärdenfors, *The Ascent of Man*, Jacob Bronowski, development of complexity, phenomenology, perception, developmental psychology, Jean Piaget, measurement theory, level of measurement, nominal, ordinal, order, interval, ratio, Stanley Smith Stevens, Benjamin Drake Wright, Georg Wilhelm Friedrich Hegel, Charles Sanders Peirce, semiotics, icon, index, symbol, Terrence Deacon, *The Symbolic Species*, necessity, history of mathematics, number, quantity, discrete, continuous, measure, data structures
+**associated topic tags:** quality, semantic dimensions, semantic spaces, conceptual spaces, Peter Gärdenfors, *The Ascent of Man*, Jacob Bronowski, development of complexity, phenomenology, perception, developmental psychology, Jean Piaget, measurement theory, level of measurement, nominal, ordinal, order, interval, ratio, Stanley Smith Stevens, Benjamin Drake Wright, Georg Wilhelm Friedrich Hegel, Charles Sanders Peirce, semiotics, icon, index, symbol, Terrence Deacon, *The Symbolic Species*, necessity, history of mathematics, number, quantity, discrete, continuous, measure,

+**currently researching:** data structures, data structure design space, combinatorial design, incidence structures, formal concept analysis

 I recently watched a lecture on conceptual spaces where the cognitive scientist Peter Gärdenfors was talking about meaning with concepts like "qualitative dimension" and "semantic space".
 I was left with the feeling that I didn't really understand in any rigorous way what was meant by terms like "quality", "qualitative" and "qualitiative dimension".
 The first question that comes to mind is how can we relate this concept to the more familar notion of a quantitative dimension that we encounter in mathematics and the natural sciences?

 One fact of the world that any thinker will eventually come to realize is that complexity develops in a stratified manner (what mathematician and author of *The Ascent of Man*, Jacob Bronowksi, called **statified stability**).
 That is to say obviously our present day environment (including ourselves) is full of things that that at one time did not exist and that were heavily constrained to emerge in a limited number of possible orders.

-## Some Questions
+## Questions
 We can ask in the developement of concepts generally speaking do qualitative concepts develop first or quantitative concepts?
 And do they develop in this stratified manner that presupposes some necessity of the order?
 If there are constraints on the order of the development of our statified representations what can we learn from that fact?
 Does this imply anything significant about meaning itself or is it entirely due to our biological constraints?

 The plan is to examine some different contexts in which this developmental process is recapitulated:
 - the development of language in both the evolution of humans as a species and in the language aquisition process of an individual human child borrowing in large part from Terrence Deacon's *The Symbolic Species* (1997).
 This also relates to the Charles Sanders Peirce's theory of signs (semiotics) and the process he terms semiosis.
 This theory of meaning and its developement might be a good overarching lens in which to view all of the examples described in this essay.
 - the maturation of a child's perception and categorization faculties over time followed by their education in elementary mathematics
 - in psychology, concepts that fall under the category "levels of measurement" (similar to what we now call datatypes in CS) developed originally in the field known as measurement theory popularized by the work of psychologist S. S. Stevens)
-- the development in the history of the differnt types of number and other mathematical objects
+- the development in the history of mathematics of the differnt types of number and other related mathematical objects
 - in the history of trade and money ??WTF??? (what does fungability and interchangable parts have to do with any of this??)

 ## Terminology